FrancesCoronel/personal-website-v3/_posts/2015-11-13-hrdevfest-talk.md

 So I live in Norfolk, Virginia which is this beautiful small town by the sea.
-Norfolk is part of the Hampton Roads area which is often referred to as the `757` since that’s our catchy area code.
+Norfolk is part of the Hampton Roads area which is often referred to as the `757` since that's our catchy area code.

 ![](https://sci.odu.edu/bem/images/Photos/Downtown%20Norfolk%20Photo.jpg)